 PCI DSS — Payment Card Industry Data Security Standard

-Status: SAQ-A scope · annual self-assessment · last updated 27 May 2026
+Status: SAQ-A scope · first self-assessment scheduled for billing launch · last updated 27 May 2026

 Glassbreak is a PCI DSS merchant under the SAQ-A (Self-Assessment Questionnaire A) scope.
 Cardholder data (CHD) and sensitive authentication data (SAD) never touch Glassbreak infrastructure.
 Payment processing is fully outsourced to Stripe, a PCI DSS Level 1 Service Provider audited annually by an independent QSA.